university-of-york/uoy-app-course-search/README.md

 ### Visual tests

 We use [Percy](https://percy.io/ad91c322/uoy-app-course-search) for visual testing.
 This adds snapshots of UI changes to each pull request.
-More detail can be found in the York Wiki Service page (University users only): [Testing: Percy, automation in testing with GitHub](https://wiki.york.ac.uk/pages/viewpage.action?pageId=220921899)

 ### Performance tests